 What is lentigo in cats?

-Lentigo (lentigo simplex) is an dermatological process characterized by the formation of one or more black or dark-colored spots.
+Lentigo (lentigo simplex) is an dermatological process characterized by the formation of one or more black or dark spots on a cat's skin.
 These spots are called macules and they present at the point of skin where the dermis and epidermis meet.
 We can see these spots in areas with little fur, which is why we can see black spots on their nose and lips.

 These lesions consist of an accumulation of melanocytes (melanocytic hyperplasia), the cells that accumulate the pigment called melanin in the cutaneous basal layer.
 Melanin is responsible for all dark colors in a cat's skin, the only cats with a complete absence of melanin are albino cats.
 The melanocytes do not cause any thickening of the skin, but they do create visible black spots.

 The most commonly affected areas by lentigo in cats are: